michernan/pdsnd_github/ReadME.md

 Download the project locally on your computer.
 Extract the project and navigate to the project directory.
 Place the datasets in this directory

-Open either the terminal in Linux or command prompt in Windowns in this location and type the following command.
+Open either the terminal in Linux or command prompt in Windown in this location and type the following command.

 python bikeshare.py
 The program will execute